 Our Kymab pipeline powers discovery of novel therapeutics and development and validation of vaccine candidates.

-Our capacity in infectious disease has been primed by investment from Bill & Melinda Gates Foundation and partnerships with leading academic groups that give Kymab a unique position to develop, in partnership, the best-in-class, humanised B-cell repertoire mouse for vaccine development and assessment as a pre-clinical model.
+Our capacity in infectious disease has been primed by our partnership with Bill & Melinda Gates Foundation and with leading academic groups that give Kymab a unique position to develop, in partnership, the best-in-class, humanised B-cell repertoire mouse for vaccine development and assessment as a pre-clinical model.

 We are addressing the increased need for effective prevention, control and treatment of chronic and emerging infectious diseases in both the developing and developed world.
-The Kymouse™, with a human antibody repertoire, provides an experimentally accessible surrogate for assessing normal human immune responses, identifying therapeutic antibodies and determining vaccine efficacy in pre-clinical models of infection.
+Our mouse platforms, which contain a human antibody repertoire, provide an experimentally accessible surrogate for assessing normal human immune responses, identifying therapeutic antibodies and determining vaccine efficacy in pre-clinical models of infection.